devEMEL/EmelBid/README.md

 # EmelBid: Encrypted Dutch Auction Marketplace 🚀🔒

-**EmelBid** is an **encrypted Dutch Auction marketplace** powered by **Fully Homomorphic Encryption (FHE)** via [Zama's FHEVM](https://zama.ai/fhevm).
+**EmelBid** is an **encrypted Dutch Auction marketplace** built using Fully Homomorphic Encryption, powered by Zama’s FHEVM.
 It enables users to create and participate in privacy-preserving auctions for various asset classes (ERC20, ERC721, and Confidential Tokens) where bid amounts remain completely hidden until the auction is settled.

+Today, most on-chain auctions expose every bid publicly.
+That creates major problems like front-running, MEV exploitation, and unfair price manipulation.
+Anyone can monitor pending transactions and react before your bid is finalized.

+EmelBid solves this by keeping bids fully encrypted on-chain.

-Price starts high and decays/decreases by a certain rate per block, and the first bidder to bid greater than or equal to the current price wins.
+In our Dutch auction model, the price starts high and decreases over time, and the first bidder whose encrypted bid is greater than or equal to the current price wins.
+The key difference is that nobody can see the actual bid amount while the auction is running — not validators, not RPC providers, and not other users.

-By leveraging FHE, EmelBid guarantees **zero slippage**, eliminates **front-running (MEV)**, and ensures absolute bid confidentiality.
-Bidders encrypt their inputs locally using the FHEVM SDK, and the contract performs the Dutch auction decay logic and bid comparisons entirely on ciphertext.
+Using Zama’s FHE technology, all bid comparisons and auction logic happen directly on encrypted data without revealing sensitive values.

 ---